-The good news is – there is a reason why we do this!
-Our brains have evolved to keep us safe in our ever-changing and chaotic world.
+The good news is – there is a reason we do this!
+Our brains evolved to keep us safe in our ever-changing and chaotic world.
 One of the brain’s main functions is to create a map of the world.
-We have the incredible ability to take pieces of information and fill in the rest to have an idea of where we are, who and what is around us, and where we might encounter danger or access what we require to meeting our basic needs (food, water, shelter, etc.).
+We have the incredible ability to take pieces of information and fill in the rest.
+This helps us have an idea of where we are, who and what is around us, and where we might encounter danger or access what we require to meeting our basic needs (food, water, shelter, etc.).

-All of this sounds a bit primitive if you’re living in the modern day world and not out foraging in the wilderness… BUT it’s important to know that our brains have evolved this way for a reason.
-Where this gets tricky is that we’ve taken – what was essentially built as a function for physical safety – and started utilizing it as a system for emotional safety.
-We aren’t as often lost in the woods or being chased by large animals anymore, but we react the same way to modern day worries – work stress, someone not texting back, etc. The anxiety and physiological response are the same, despite the environment having changed drastically.
+All of this sounds a bit primitive now.
+We live in the modern day world and do not have to forage in the wilderness.
+But it’s important to know our brains evolved this way for a reason.
+It gets tricky though, because we have taken what was built as a function for physical safety and started using it as a system for emotional safety.
+We aren’t lost in the woods or being chased by large animals anymore.
+However, we react the same way to modern day worries – work stress, someone not texting back, etc. The anxiety and physiological response are the same, despite the environment having changed drastically.

 Pay attention to when you are making assumptions and start to recognize that they are assumptions in the first place.

 I like to ask myself – is what I’m thinking actually based in any factual reality?
 Or am I filling in the blanks?
 If I’m wondering why I wasn’t included in something, did anyone say or give me any indication that they don’t like me or don’t want me around?